SceneRec/SRATM/README.md

-A PyTorch implementation of SRATM (coming soon!)
+A PyTorch implementation of SRATM for video understanding (coming soon!)